 - Noise and vibration.
 In some homes or offices, a water main may be accessible.
 If so, it is frequently located prominently in the basement.
 People often report they first hear the noise while in the basement alone late at night when everything else is quiet.

 - Sinkholes.
 The news often features large and dramatic sinkholes that swallow cars and terrorize the public.
 Sinkholes of any size, though, are dangerous and a likely sign of pipe leakage.

 - A spike in water usage.
 Leaks often reveal themselves through shocking water bills.
 If you are a homeowner, small increases in your water bill could be normal but you should not see anything large unless you just installed a pool or hot tub.
 Office buildings will not usually see a considerable increase either unless parts of it were unoccupied until very recently.

 A combination of any of these factors means a water main leak is very likely.
-Even if you only witness one of these signs, it is best to call a sewer repair professional immediately.
+Even if you only witness one of these signs, it is best to call a water main repair professional immediately.
 A professional will be able to perform a trustworthy water leak test.

 Preventing a Water Main Leak

 If you acquire a building with either lead or galvanized plumbing, it is better to make a change to more reliable materials, so you are safe instead of sorry.
 Replacing lead or galvanized plumbing is the best way to prevent a water main leak and save yourself from future damage and an emergency condition.
 Additionally, pay attention and have possible leaks investigated immediately.
 A water main leak caught early may be remediated with less-expensive maintenance work.